- Two people have been cured of HIV after bone marrow transplants replaced all the cells of their immune systems. These are exceptional cases.

 Several other cases have been reported in which HIV DNA was not detectable on any tests, but HIV subsequently rebounded.
 The most widely reported was the case of a baby in the United States, who received antiretroviral treatment from very soon after birth.
 Treatment stopped after 18 months as the mother and baby stopped attending the clinic.
 HIV DNA was undetectable five months later when the mother and baby returned to the clinic and HIV remained undetectable for 27 months before viral load rebound occurred.

 A small number of adults have also been found to control HIV off treatment, after starting antiretroviral treatment very soon after infection.
-A number of people in France have now been off treatment for an average of eight years without viral rebound, although they still have very low levels of HIV DNA.
+Several people in France have now been off treatment for an average of eight years without viral rebound, although they still have very low levels of HIV DNA.
 A review of several studies suggests that around one person in nine treated very soon after infection may be able to control HIV for at least a year without treatment, while another suggested the proportion might be less than one in 20.

 The reasons for viral control off treatment are still not fully understood.
 Learning how to reproduce this state in a much larger proportion of people, and in those who didn’t start treatment soon after infection, is a major goal of cure research.